Shinkansen: Noise pollution

 Noise pollution concerns have made increasing speed more difficult.
-In Japan, population density is high and there have been severe protests against the Shinkansen's noise pollution.
-Its noise is now limited to less than 70 dB in residential areas.
+In Japan, population density is high and there have been strong protests against the Shinkansen's noise pollution.
+Its noise is thus limited to less than 70 dB in residential areas.

 Improvement and reduction of the pantograph, weight saving of cars, and construction of noise barriers and other measures have been implemented.
-Current research is primarily aimed at reducing operational noise, particularly the tunnel boom phenomenon caused when trains transit tunnels at high speed.
+Research is primarily aimed at reducing operational noise, particularly the tunnel boom phenomenon caused when trains transit tunnels at high speed.

 Earthquake

 Because of the risk of earthquakes in Japan, the Urgent Earthquake Detection and Alarm System (UrEDAS) (an earthquake warning system) was introduced in 1992.
 It enables automatic braking of Shinkansen trains in the event of large earthquakes.

 Heavy snow

 The Tōkaidō Shinkansen often experiences heavy snow in the area around Maibara Station between December and February, requiring trains to reduce speed thus disrupting the timetable.
 Snow-dispersing sprinkler systems have been installed, but delays of 10–20 minutes still occur during snowy weather.
 Snow-related treefalls have also caused service interruptions.
 Along the Jōetsu Shinkansen route, snow can be very heavy, with depths of two to three metres; the line is equipped with stronger sprinklers and slab track to mitigate the snow's effects.
 Despite having multiple days with delays longer than 30 minutes, the Tōhoku Shinkansen still presents a slight advantage in reliability compared to air travel on days with significant snowfall.